-At school music and sport were the things I most enjoyed.
-Hovering over me the whole time was a general feeling of not being good enough and this was reinforced when, at the end, I was not accepted by the Music College of my choice.
+At school, music and sport were the things I most enjoyed.
+Hovering over me the whole time though was a general feeling of not being good enough and this was reinforced when, at the end, I was not accepted by the London Music College of my choice.

 So instead I went to Dartington College, a young, naïve and lonely soul.
-Someone fell in love with me and persuaded me to leave college and start a life together, I had no idea how to say no. Marriage ensued and it wasn't until several years later when a cousin came to stay, that I realised that I had not truly laughed for about 7 years.
+Someone fell in love with me and persuaded me to leave college and start a life together, I had no idea how to say no. Marriage ensued and it wasn't until several years later when a cousin came to stay, that it dawned on me that I had not truly laughed for about 7 years.
 It was time to leave.

 I trained and then worked as a social worker for the next 15 years, becoming more and more uncomfortable in the situations I found myself.
 Meanwhile I had started to sing with the City of Birmingham Symphony Orchestra chorus, and I had taken up the oboe again.
 Finally, my teenage dream came true and I was accepted by the Conservatoire to study for a music degree.